Jsims398/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [X] **Server deployed and accessible with custom domain name** - [My server link](http://what-to-watch.click/).
+- [X] **Server deployed and accessible with custom domain name** - [My server link](https://what-to-watch.click/).

 Created the domain what-to-watch.click and registered it with the records using the host 35.173.93.38 that I set up through the CS260 start up configuration.
+Then edited the caddy file to include https requests.

 ## 🚀 HTML deliverable